jnickla1/macCESMpostprocess/README.md

 **Note that only time series script has been tested, averaging and diagnostic scripts are still being tested.

 ## STEP 5: Run individual scripts.
-For instance, you can do
+For instance, you can do (noting the ulimit command for the averaging scripts)
 ```
 ./timeseries & disown

+ulimit -n 10000
+./atm_averages & disown
 ```